Master hexagonal architecture in Rust

 Hard dependencies and hexagonal architecture: how to make the right call

-Hard dependencies aren't irredeemably evil – you'll see several as we build our hexagonal answer to the Very Bad Application – but they are use case-dependent.
+Hard dependencies aren't irredeemably evil – you'll see several as we build our hexagonal answer to the Very Bad Application – but they are use-case-dependent.

 Tokio is a hard dependency of most production Rust applications.
 This is by necessity.
 An async runtime is a dependency on a grand scale, practically part of the language itself.
 Your application can't function without it, and its purpose is so fundamental that you'd gain nothing from attempting to abstract it away.